-More than 725 people have been arrested for storming the U.S. Capitol building on Jan.
+More than 840 people have been arrested for storming the U.S. Capitol building on Jan.
 6, 2021, with charges ranging from obstruction of an official proceeding to assault.
-But at the one-year anniversary of the attempted insurrection, a significant number of rioters are still awaiting their sentencing.
+But 17 months after the attempted insurrection, a significant number of rioters are still awaiting their sentencing.

-Only around one-tenth of those arrested—71 individuals—have received criminal sentences, while the rest are waiting for their trials or haven’t yet reached plea agreements.
-According to the U.S. Attorney’s Office for the District of Columbia, 31 defendants were sentenced to periods of incarceration, with longer prison terms for those who engaged in violence or threats.
+Only around a quarter of those arrested—185 individuals—have received criminal sentences, while the rest are waiting for their trials or haven’t yet reached plea agreements.
+According to the U.S. Attorney’s Office for the District of Columbia, 80 defendants were sentenced to periods of incarceration, with longer prison terms for those who engaged in violence or threats.
 So far, the median prison sentence for the Jan.
 6 rioters is 45 days.
-An additional 18 rioters have been sentenced to periods of home detention, while most sentences have included fines, community service and probation for low-level offenses like illegally parading or demonstrating in the Capitol, which is a misdemeanor.
+An additional 57 rioters have been sentenced to periods of home detention, while most sentences have included fines, community service and probation for low-level offenses like illegally parading or demonstrating in the Capitol, which is a misdemeanor.

-Hundreds of additional cases are expected to be adjudicated in the coming months, with a number of sentencing hearings already on the calendar in 2022.
+Hundreds of additional cases are expected to be adjudicated in the coming months, with a number of sentencing hearings already on the calendar this fall.

-Here’s a look at what happened to nine of the most high-profile Jan.
+Here’s a look at what happened to 14 of the most high-profile Jan.
 6 rioters.

 Robert Scott Palmer: 63 months in prison